Listen to the Story

 Spreading “Costco -Craze” Internationally

 Following the giant retailer, analysts state that Costco is doing better outside the US than inside it.
-This is partly because of in-house competition and partly because there is no club-modeled retailer like Costco in many countries.
+This is partly because of in-house competition and partly because there is no club-modelled retailer similar to Costco in many countries.

 Costco plays by the golden rule – Take good care of your employees and suppliers, they will take care of your customers, and in return, you make good money.
 Playing by this rule, Costco has recently raised the minimum wage of its employees to $16 per hour, surpassing its competitors.
 As per CEO Craig Jelinek, Costco pays most of its employees an average of $24 per hour.
 One of its more notable perks is insurance coverage for its part-time workers.
 In 2017, a Statista survey gave Costco the top spot in its survey of America’s Best Large Employers.You will find more infographics at Statista